 To get a better feel for whether a concentration or minor in creative writing is right for you, explore our course descriptions.

-- To declare a minor in creative writing, please complete the application form and return to Kathy Wills.
+- To pursue a minor in creative writing at IUPUC, complete this application form and return to Jessica Livon in CC Room 156R.

-- This form should be completed and submitted before you graduate or no later than when you are enrolled in your final literature class.
+- The form should be completed and submitted when you are enrolled in your final literature class.